 The only way to get the good grades is to study.
 There's no short-cut around that.
 Yet, even the most avid students falter, especially when the course load piles up.
 But that road may certainly become easier by focusing on the above brain bio-pathways: Cholinergic Status, Stress Reduction, and Catecholamine Levels.

-Optimizing these cognitive pathways may lead to better:
+Optimizing these cognitive pathways may lead to better overall cognitive function, including:

-- Memory - the process from learning to recalling new information.
+- Memory functions - the process from learning to recalling new information.

 But not one nootropic may deliver on all of these benefits.
 For best results, it's key for college students to adopt a diverse nootropic stack -- a multi-ingredient strategy for a synergy of nootropic results.
 And, of course, to stack only high quality, effective nootropics.
 Let's check out a few examples.